 We currently have two FDA-approved products, ORGOVYX for the treatment of adult patients with advanced prostate cancer and MYFEMBREE for the management of heavy menstrual bleeding associated with uterine fibroids, which generate product revenue in the U.S. We record product revenue net of estimated discounts, chargebacks, rebates, product returns, and other gross-to-net revenue deductions.
+We expect the ORGOVYX gross-to-net discount will continue to increase in the coming quarters, reflecting the impact of rebates for incremental covered lives before stabilizing in 2022, once commercial and Medicare Part D coverage has been fully implemented.
+Product revenue, net also includes revenues related to product supply to Richter as well as royalties on net sales of RYEQO in Richter's Territory.

-Our Pfizer collaboration revenue consists of the partial recognition of the upfront payment we received from Pfizer in December 2020 and of the regulatory milestone payment due from Pfizer that was triggered upon the FDA approval of MYFEMBREE for the management of heavy menstrual bleeding associated with uterine fibroids on May 26, 2021 (see Note 8(B) to our unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q).
+Our Pfizer collaboration revenue consists of the partial recognition of the upfront payment and of the regulatory milestone payment that was triggered upon the FDA approval of MYFEMBREE for the management of heavy menstrual bleeding associated with uterine fibroids.

-Our Richter license and milestone revenue consists of the recognition of previously deferred revenue associated with upfront and regulatory milestone payments we received from Richter pursuant to the terms of the Richter Development and Commercialization Agreement in March 2020 and April 2020, respectively (see Note 8(A) to our unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q).
-We recognize revenue as we satisfy our combined performance obligation to Richter.
+Our Richter license and milestone revenue consists of the recognition of the regulatory milestone payment that was triggered upon the European Commission approval of RYEQO for the treatment of moderate to severe symptoms of uterine fibroids in adult women of reproductive age and the recognition of revenue associated with upfront and regulatory milestone payments we received from Richter pursuant to the terms of the Richter Development and Commercialization Agreement.

+See Note 8 to our unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report for additional information regarding the Pfizer Collaboration and License Agreement and the Richter Development and Commercialization Agreement.